Vietnam jails ex-Politburo member over oil giant’s losses

-HANOI, Vietnam (AP) — A Vietnamese court has sentenced a former Communist Party Politburo member to 18 years in prison after finding him guilty of mismanagement at a state oil giant that cost millions of dollars.
+HANOI, Vietnam (AP) — A Vietnamese court sentenced a former Communist Party Politburo member to 18 years in prison on Thursday after finding him guilty of mismanagement at a state oil giant that cost millions of dollars.

 The former chairman of PetroVietnam, Dinh La Thang, had already been sentenced to 13 years in prison in January on other charges.